garrandall/popular-music-data/tracks/just-one-more-day-otis-redding.md

 I've been missing you for so many days
 I keep wanting you, lord, in so many ways
-I cant get you off of my mind
+I can't get you off of my mind
 But true love is so hard to find

 I want yet another day
-Ooh, I need another day
+Oh I need another day
 Darling, let me have another day
 And I can be anything that you want me to be, now